-Suspected Hit & Run Driver Hits 4 Cars, Apartment
+Suspected Hit-and-Run Driver Hits 3 Cars, Apartment

 Natasha Dodson was in her apartment Sunday night when she heard a crash outside.
 Dodson didn’t make much of it until the banging sounds continued.

-"I heard another crash and then another crash and then when it hit this wall," Dodson told FOX40.
-"That's when it was a different sound."
+"I heard another crash and then another crash, and then when it hit this wall that's when it was a different sound," Dodson told FOX40.

 Around midnight, the Escalade crashed into three cars before eventually coming to a stop at the front door of the first apartment.